RosanaRodrigues/RosanaRodrigues/README.md

 -->

 - 👩‍💻 I’m a student of Computer Engineering
-- 🌱 I’m currently learning to program in C
+- 🌱 I’m currently learning to program in HTML and CSS
 - 🗂️ For now I´m just here to share my college projects
 - 📫 How to reach me: rosana.crodrigues.18@gmail.com
 - 😄 Pronouns: ela/dela